 - Age of systems (electrical, plumbing, HVAC, roof, etc.)

-7. How Can I Make Sure My Airbnb is Turning a Profit?
+How Can You Make Sure My Airbnb is Turning a Profit?

 Hosting a property for Airbnb rentals is a business.
 You want to ensure that you’re turning a profit and not losing money.